shanbel-kassa/shanbel-kassa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on perago inforamation system.
+- 🔭 I’m currently working on perago inforamation system
-- 🌱 I’m currently learning ReactJs.
+- 🌱 I’m currently learning ReactJs
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on scacsac
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with dasd
-- 💬 Ask me about ...
+- 💬 Ask me about asd
-- 📫 How to reach me: shanbelkassa1887@gmail.com...
+- 📫 How to reach me: shanbelkassa1887@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:sfssfsd
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: a
 -->